I sometimes

 arrangement

-that pays dependable money is a column on the nude in art history
+that paid dependable money was a column on the nude in art history

 for Naturally